YvanMazy/concurrent-unique/.github/README.md

 ### 🔓 Make custom verified generator

-You can use the interface directly to create your own VerifiedUniqueGenerator, or use the default abstract class :
+You can use the interface directly to create your own VerifiedUniqueGenerator, or use the default abstract class:

 ```java
 public final class MyVerifiedGenerator extends AbstractVerifiedUniqueGenerator<String> {